-Assassin’s Creed is going further back than it ever has done before, to Ancient Egypt and the origins of the Brotherhood of Assassins.
-After taking a year out, it seems this new entry in the series is trying to change the formula with a revamped set of systems.
+Assassin’s Creed goes further back than it ever has done before, to Ancient Egypt and the origins of the Brotherhood of Assassins.
+After taking a year out, this new entry in the series changes the formula with a revamped set of systems.
 What’s different?
-What’s returning?
+What has returned?
 Here’s everything we know.

 Assassin’s Creed Origins release date

-To compete with the other titles this holiday season, Assassin’s Creed Origins is coming out on October 27.
+Assassin’s Creed Origins came out on October 27 in order to compete with the other titles this holiday season.
 It’s not a huge surprise, considering the series has always been so popular, so it should have no problem racking up those sales.

 Assassin’s Creed Origins setting

 We travel back to Ancient Egypt for Assassin’s Creed Origins.
 While there, we play as Bayek of Siwa; the last of an Egyptian military order called the Medjay.
 Since the Medjay are chosen by the Pharaoh, they are considered to essentially be chosen by the gods.
 It also makes Bayek a type of peacekeeper whose task is to punish injustices with force.
 The story takes place during the transitory period between the Macedonian Empire and the Ptolemaic Kingdom, roughly about 300 BC.

 Bayek is a proto-Assassin in his thirties and is considered a hero in his hometown.
 But he’s looked down upon as an unnecessary hangover from the past by those in the more Greek Ptolemy-influenced areas - the Medjay became obsolete when the Pharaohs lost their power as supreme rulers of Egypt.